stefangabos/Zebra_Database/README.md

 # Zebra_Database

-#### An advanced, compact and lightweight MySQL database wrapper library, built around PHP's mysqli extension and using prepared statements.
+#### An advanced, compact and lightweight MySQLi database wrapper library, built around PHP's mysqli extension and using prepared statements.

 ----